 Please register for Equal Justice Works Fellowships webinars here.
-Recordings of past webinars, the Applicant Guide, and the Host Organization can all be found on our website.
-Sign up here to receive emails related to the application process.
+You may find recordings of past webinars here.
+We strongly encourage you to read the applicant guide here and Host Organization guide here.
+Sign up here to receive emails on the application process.

-If your questions are not addressed in Equal Justice Works' publicly available resources, office hours sessions will be available for signup beginning in May.
-If none of the available office hour time slots work for you, you may reach out to the Equal Justice Works Fellowships Team at fellowships@equaljusticeworks.org.
+If your questions are not addressed in Equal Justice Works' publicly available resources, please reach out to the Equal Justice Works Fellowships Team at fellowships@equaljusticeworks.org.
 We will do our best to respond to you in a timely manner with the information requested.